Trembleur Lake Provincial Park

 Trembleur Lake Provincial Park is a provincial park in British Columbia, Canada.

-Trembleur Lake Provincial Park is a part of the larger preserved area, known as the Stuart-Trembleur-Takla Lakes boating system, a waterway of nearly 300 kilometers.
+Trembleur Lake Provincial Park is a part of the larger preserved area, known as the Stuart-Trembleur-Takla Lakes boating system, a waterway of nearly 300 kilometres.
 Trembleur Lake, after which the park is named, is a pristine lake nearly 50 kilometres in length.
 The lake and park offer a spectacular wilderness setting and recreational activities such as boating, hunting, and angling.